ingowald/cuBQL/CONTRIBUTING.md

-## TensorRT OSS Contribution Rules
+## nvCUBQL OSS Contribution Rules

 #### Issue Tracking

-* All enhancement, bugfix, or change requests must begin with the creation of a [TensorRT Issue Request](https://github.com/nvidia/TensorRT/issues).
+* All enhancement, bugfix, or change requests must begin with the creation of a [nvCUBQL Issue Request](https://github.com/nvidia/nvCUBQL/issues).
-  * The issue request must be reviewed by TensorRT engineers and approved prior to code review.
+  * The issue request must be reviewed by nvCUBQL engineers and approved prior to code review.

 #### Coding Guidelines

-- All source code contributions must strictly adhere to the [TensorRT Coding Guidelines](CODING-GUIDELINES.md).
+- All source code contributions must strictly adhere to the [nvCUBQL Coding Guidelines](CODING-GUIDELINES.md).

 - In addition, please follow the existing conventions in the relevant file, submodule, module, and project when you add new code or when you extend/fix existing functionality.

 - To maintain consistency in code formatting and style, you should also run `clang-format` on the modified sources with the provided configuration file.
-This applies TensorRT code formatting rules to:
+This applies nvCUBQL code formatting rules to:
   - class, function/method, and variable/field naming
   - comment style
   - indentation